pymupdf/PyMuPDF/docs/annot.rst

 .. rubric:: Footnotes

-.. [#f1] Rotating an annotation generally also changes its rectangle.
-Depending on how the annotation was defined, the original rectangle in general is **not reconstructible** by setting the rotation value to zero.
-This information may be lost.
+.. [#f1] Rotating an annotation also changes its rectangle.
+Depending on how the annotation was defined, the original rectangle is **not reconstructible** by setting the rotation value to zero again and will be lost.